Sunday, 10 April 2016

 Thirdly, Regnier de Graff (1673) - a Dutch physician and anatomist who made key discoveries in reproductive biology (Ron thinks he was the first to use a skin Graff).

+Thank goodness we have these wonderful, historic churches, buildings, paintings, and tombs which reveal so many fascinating secrets of old to us!
 After this church visit, although it was chilly and raining a bit, we attempted to walk through the market.
 Look at the cheese wheels!

 Ron found a shop selling all kinds of fish.
 The fluorescent lights didn't help the look of the fish, but it really did look fantastic!